-Trench Art Collectables are highly sot after and some people even think … “Decorative” and that, would be a good enough reason to start stocking up on some of these treasures.
+Trench Art Collectibles are highly sot after and some people even think … “Decorative” that, would be a good enough reason to start stocking up on some of these treasures.

-This war art was made from used and discarded war materials and mostly by imaginative soldiers in trenches, POWs camps or war casualties (hospitals) even the civilians had access to mounds of leftover war material.
+War art was made from used and discarded war materials and mostly by imaginative soldiers in trenches, POW camps or war casualties (hospitals) even the civilians had access to mounds of leftover war material.
 War Trench Art comes in many different shapes, sizes, and forms as you can see from the photos.

 Shell casings were widely used.
-Bullets, Landmines, and mortars were easily made into some kind of brass art and for example, picture frames, ashtrays, paperweights, flower pots, candlestick holder, etc.
+Bullets, Landmines, and mortars were easily made into some kind of brass art and for example, picture frames, ashtrays, paperweights, flower pots, candlestick holders, etc.

-I would almost consider this a form of “Folk Art” being they were handmade from ordinary people.
+I would almost consider this a form of “Folk Art” being they were handmade by ordinary people.

 Supposedly trench art started to be noticed as “future collectibles” during and after the 1st & 2nd world wars.
-The majority of Trench Art (as the story goes) were made because by pure BOREDOM.
+The majority of Trench Art (as the story goes) was made because of pure BOREDOM.
 Some even say, soldiers made them as a MEMENTO of their time served in the war, or maybe their personal art could be just traded for much needed usable goods, like Food.